natashacarpcast/natashacarpcast.github.io/README.md

 Topic modeling was also key in the project and it was done using the Gensim library.

-More details on all of this steps can be found on my [thesis repository](https://github.com/natashacarpcast/moralization-selfimprovement)
+More details on all of these steps can be found on my [thesis repository](https://github.com/natashacarpcast/moralization-selfimprovement)

 On the [data folder](datavis-files/data) inside the [data visualization project folder](datavis-files) the following files can be downloaded for directly working on the visualization project: